Horizon Reports: Emerging Technologies for Teaching and Learning

 Open Content - Take advantage of the Internet as a global dissemination platform for collective knowledge and wisdom, and to design learning experiences that maximize the use of it.
 (Source: 2010 NMC Horizon Report: Higher Ed Edition.)

-Personal Web - A collection of technologies that confer the ability to reorganize, configure and manage online content rather than just viewing it.
+Personal Learning Environments - A collection of technologies that confer the ability to reorganize, configure and manage online content rather than just viewing it.
 (Source: 2009 NMC Horizon Report: Higher Ed Edition.)

 Semantic-Aware Applications - Semantic-aware applications are tools designed to use the meaning, or semantics, of information on the Internet to make connections and provide answers that would otherwise entail a great deal of time and effort.
 (Source: 2009 NMC Horizon Report: Higher Ed Edition.)